sweetpellegrino/daphne/doc/development/EnablingInPlaceUpdates.md

 ]> {
 ```

 Additionally, we need to indicate which operand should be enabled for in-place updating.
-To achieve this, we must implement a ﻿`getInPlaceOperands` method that returns a vector of integers representing the positions of the operands to be considered for in-place update.
-This is done in `DaphneUpdateInPlaceOpInterface.cpp`:
+To achieve this, we must implement a ﻿`std::vector<int> getInPlaceOperands()` method that returns a vector of integers representing the positions of the operands to be considered for in-place update.
+This is done in [DaphneUpdateInPlaceOpInterface.cpp](src/ir/daphneir/DaphneUpdateInPlaceOpInterface.cpp):

 ```cpp
 std::vector<int> daphne::MyInPlaceOp::getInPlaceOperands() {